Vidito/vidinlp/README.md

 # Keyword extraction by using TF-IDF and POS tagging
 keywords = nlp.extract_keywords(text, top_k= 10)

-# Analyze emotions in text using NCR Dictionary.
+# Analyze emotions in text using NRC Dictionary.
 Returns dictionary of emotions and their respective scores.
 emotions = nlp.analyze_emotions(text)

 # Topic modelling using Gensim